stephengold/jme-vehicles/readme.md

 Additional controls when the orbit camera is active:

- + Drag left with MMB : orbit leftward
+ + Drag leftward with MMB : orbit leftward
- + Drag right with MMB : orbit rightward
+ + Drag rightward with MMB : orbit rightward

 ### In the MavDemo2 application